Lin-Manuel Miranda: 2011–2014: Bring It On and other theatrical work

-Miranda co-wrote the music and lyrics for Bring It On: The Musical with Tom Kitt and Amanda Green.
-Bring It On premiered at the Alliance Theatre in Atlanta, Georgia in January 2011.
+Miranda co-wrote the music and lyrics for Bring It On with Tom Kitt and Amanda Green.
+It premiered at the Alliance Theatre in Atlanta, Georgia in January 2011.
 The musical began a US national tour on October 30, 2011, in Los Angeles, California.
 It played a limited engagement on Broadway at the St. James Theatre, beginning previews on July 12, and officially opening on August 1, 2012.
 It closed on December 30, 2012.
 It was nominated for Tony Awards in the categories of Best Musical and Best Choreography.

 In February 2012, Miranda appeared in Merrily We Roll Along, in the role of Charley, in an Encores! staged concert at New York City Center.

-His theatrical achievements in 2014 included an Emmy Award for the song "Bigger!", which he and Kitt co-wrote for the opening number at the 67th Tony Awards.
+His theatrical achievements in 2014 included an Emmy for the song "Bigger!", which he and Kitt co-wrote for the opening number at the 67th Tony Awards.

-Miranda wrote music and lyrics for the one-act musical 21 Chump Street, and performed as narrator for the show's single performance at the Brooklyn Academy of Music on June 7, 2014, which was broadcast on National Public Radio's This American Life on June 20, 2014.
+Miranda wrote music and lyrics for the one-act musical 21 Chump Street, and performed as narrator for the show's single performance at the Brooklyn Academy of Music on June 7, 2014.
+It was broadcast on National Public Radio's This American Life on June 20, 2014.
 Later that month, he starred in the June 2014 Encores! revival of Jonathan Larson's Tick, Tick...
 Boom!, under the artistic direction of Jeanine Tesori.
 The show was directed by Oliver Butler.

 Earlier in 2014, he guest starred in a show by comedy duo The Skivvies.